middleman/middlemanapp.com/source/extensions/custom.html.markdown

     module MyFeature
       class << self
         def registered(app)
-          app.set :my_feature_interal_array, %w(one two three)
+          app.set :my_feature_setting, %w(one two three)
+          app.send :include, Helpers
         end
         alias :included :registered
       end

+      module Helpers
+        def my_helper
+          my_feature_setting.to_sentence
         end
+      end
+    end

+ `set` adds a new method to `Middleman::Application`, meaning you can read the value of your variable via `my_feature_setting` elsewhere.
+However, consider using `activate` options instead of global settings when only your extension needs a particular value.

 ## Adding Methods to config.rb

-Methods available inside `config.rb` as simply class methods of `Middleman::Base`.
+Methods available inside `config.rb` as simply class methods of `Middleman::Application`.
 Let's add a new method to be used in the `config.rb`:

     :::ruby
     module MyFeature